Asphalt Shingle Roof Cost Guide (2024) • By Shingle Type & Roof Size

 Asphalt shingles are universally available throughout North America, with a large number of competing brands.

-Many roofing materials can only be purchased by contractors from roofing material suppliers or manufacturers.
-Asphalt shingles, on the other hand, are often directly available to consumers at retail stores like Home Depot.
+Also, many other types of roofing materials can only be purchased by professional contractors from roofing material suppliers or manufacturers.
+Asphalt shingles are often directly available to consumers at retail stores like Home Depot.

 Design Options